MetaMask/metamask-docs/wallet/tutorials/react-dapp-global-state.md

 #### Styling Strategy

-NOt specific to MetaMask, but we wanted our new app to have a bit more structured and appealing layout, use some common best practices around styling that you could actually use in a real app.
+Not specific to MetaMask, but we wanted our new App to have a more structured and appealing layout and use some standard best practices around styling.

-Vite's typical `App.css` and `index.css` have been removed and we are opting for a modular approach to CSS.
+Vite's typical `App.css` and `index.css` have been removed, and we are opting for a modular approach to CSS.

-In the `/src` directory we have `App.global.css` who's styles are specific to the entire application (not related to a single component) or has styles that we might want to reuse in many places (like buttons).
+In the `/src` directory, we have `App.global.css`, who's styles are specific to the entire application (not related to a single component) or have styles we might want to reuse (like buttons).

-In the `/src` directory we have `App.module.css`.
+In the `/src` directory, we have `App.module.css`.
 Since our `App.tsx` is the container component for our application, `App.module.css` relates to it and its `appContainer` class which utilizes [Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox) to define the `display` type (`flex`) and the `flex-direction` (`column`).
-This ensures that any child `div`s are laid out in a single column layout (vertically).
+Using Flexbox here ensures that any child `div`s are laid out in a single-column layout (vertically).

-Finally, we have a `/src/components` directory which has a folder for `Display`, `Navigation`, and `MetaMaskError`.
-Inside those folders are the component file and a corresponding modular CSS file that is specific to the component it is paired up with and are specific to that component.
+Finally, we have a `/src/components` directory with a folder for `Display`, `Navigation`, and `MetaMaskError`.
+Inside those folders are the component file and corresponding modular CSS files specific to that component.
 Each of these three components are [flex-items](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-basics-and-terminology) within a [flex-container](https://css-tricks.com/snippets/css/a-guide-to-flexbox/#aa-flexbox-properties), stacked in a vertical column with the top (`Navigation`) and Footer (`MetaMaskError`) being of fixed height and the middle component (`Display`) taking up the remaining vertical space.

 #### Project Structure

-Below is a tree representation of our application's `/src` directory.
+Below is a tree representation of our App `/src` directory.

 ```
 ├── src